simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 One of the things I always wondered was where to put my media queries.
 With BEM, this ist quite approachable: **Just put them into the Block they belong to**.
 This does help a lot with maintainability since you exactly know where to search when something goes sideways.

-> Each block is only responsible for it's own behaviour on different viewports
+> Each block is only responsible for it's own behavior on different viewports

 In our situation, the content of the `navbar` is clearly off, so let's repeat our mantra "I will look at things in isolation".
 When looking only at this block (in the `navbar.css` file) it is a quick fix, we add a media query and turn on `flex-wrap`, center the elements and maybe decrease the font a little.